iamwhil/graph19/README.md

 -- d postgresql | Sets the date to today.
 Haha, oh me.
 Uses postgres as our database for this engine.

+Making a new component?
+How about doing that thing everyone loves doing?
+Delete some things you don't need!
+And if you need them, bring them back!

+* app/controllers
+* app/helpers
+* app/views
+* app/mailers
+* app/assets

 ### Mounting a component - The Booter.

 The main application's Gemfile needs to include the the engine.